Human-First Approach: Customer Centricity at Ziggu

 But Ziggu doesn't just look after developers' customers — they take care of their own as well.

 This approach, called 'extreme customer centricity,' puts their customers' experiences at the center of everything Ziggu does.
 It's a philosophy where human needs drive technology decisions, not the other way around.
+In an industry where customer experience matters for residential developers more than ever, this human-first approach sets new standards for PropTech platforms.

 As a tech company, you might expect Ziggu's team to have unconditional love for technology.
 Nothing could be further from the truth.